Obarun/66/doc/66-frontend.md

    - Versions with alphabetic pre-release tags, such as `"1.0.0-alpha"`, `"2.0.0-beta"`, or `"1.0.0.0-rc1"`.
    - Pre-release tags (e.g., `"alpha"`, `"beta"`) are treated as higher precedence than stable versions (e.g., `"1.0.0-alpha" < "1.0.0"`).
    - Tags are case-insensitive (e.g., `"1.0.0-ALPHA"` is equivalent to `"1.0.0-alpha"`).
-   - Only the first letter is taken into account whatever le lenght of the string.
+   - Only the first letter is taken into account whatever the length of the string.

 **Mixed Components**:
    - Components that combine numeric and alphabetic parts without a separator, such as `"123abc"` or `"0ab"`, are valid.